Volkswagen Type 2 (T3): Engines

 Because of the engine placement, a T3 has nearly equal 50/50 weight distribution fore and aft.
 The early air-cooled engines were somewhat expensive to produce and had some reliability problems.
 Volkswagen originally meant to replace them with the Golf's inline-four engine but the cost of re-engineering both car and engine made them opt for updating the flat-four instead.
 An overhead-cam design was mooted but rejected as a willingness to rev was considered to be of less importance than low-end flexibility and low cost.
-The new 1.9 L "Wasserboxer" (for a water-cooled boxer) was also originally considered for use in certain other Volkswagens such as the Gol, which still relied on the old air-cooled flat-four at that time.
+The new 1.9 L "Volkswagen Wasserboxer engine" was also originally considered for use in certain other Volkswagens such as the Gol, which still relied on the old air-cooled flat-four at that time.

-The U.S version 1.9 liter and up water-cooled gasoline engines experienced significant and repeated problems with cylinder head surface erosion and coolant leaks.
+The U.S version 1.9-litre and up water-cooled petrol engines experienced significant and repeated problems with cylinder head surface erosion and coolant leaks.
 2.1 L engines suffered the same, mostly due to not having the antifreeze changed often enough, and the use of phosphated coolant, which caused corrosion in the cooling system.

-Petrol/gasoline
+Petrol engines

 There were four general petrol engine variants between 1979 and 1991, with several sub-models.
-All were overhead-valve push-rod horizontally opposed four-cylinder engines.
+All were flat-four boxer engines with overhead valves, push-rods, and rocker arms.
 Available engine options differed between regions.
-Aftermarket VW specialist Oettinger also offered the WBX6, a six-cylinder version.